Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

-You've probably used npm before but have you ever thought about what npm is?
+You may have used npm before but have you ever thought about what npm is?
 Here is how npm describes itself.

 <!-- > -->